panchnayak/portworx-poc/px-rancher/README.md

 terraform plan
 terraform apply
 ```
-get the IP address of the Instance created ,you can get it using
+Get the IP address of the Instance created ,you can get it using

 ```
 teeraform output